lucia987/LT-Painvin/README.md

 encoded message to a server.
 Before sending, the message comprised of only A, D, F, G, V and X characters is compressed in a manner that sends 2 characters in one byte.
-The server decompressed the ADFGVX message and decrypts it, writing it to a log file named host<client_hostname>port<client_port>.log.
+The server decompresses the received ADFGVX message and decrypts it, writing it to a log file named host<client_hostname>port<client_port>.log.
 The server accepts MAX_CLIENTS connections and reads their messages in a non blocking manner using epoll.
 However, the server write to the log file is a blocking operation.
 Enhancements to this client server application would involve
+* using epoll control for writing messages to log files, instead of blocking fwrite operations, to decouple socket read from file write (however, thos requires storing buffers until write to file is possible)
 * using separate threads for:
 	* handling incoming connections
 	* reading ADFGVX messages from socket